Garyson26/Wiestell_threatIntel_platform/docs/feed-notes.md

 ## Assumptions

 These notes assume the default configuration.
-Anything environment-specific belongs with the deployment docs rather than here.
+Environment specifics live with the deployment docs, not here.